Three key lessons from the Pope's TED talk

 Too often, Francis continued, modern "techno-economic" systems put products ahead of technology.

 Drawing on the Parable of the Good Samaritan, the Pope noted that two men walked by the injured man by the roadside.
-But one man, the Good Samaritan, stopped.
+But a third man, the Good Samaritan, stopped.
 Today's humanity shares the same story, Francis said.

 "People's paths are riddled with suffering, as everything is centered around money, and things, instead of people."